0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/remix.md

 - Copy your wallet address from MetaMask by clicking over your account name

-5. Make sure your MetaMask wallet has MATIC tokens to pay the deployment / gas fees.
+5. Make sure your MetaMask wallet has MATIC tokens to pay the deployment's gas fees.

 ## Remix deployment